 SANDIA Now we are in the heat.
-This New Mexican chile, the Sandia grows to 6-7.
-Inches.
+This New Mexican chile, the Sandia, grows to 6-7 Inches.
 They are often compared to the Anaheim pepper.
 They have some good kick.
 Lots of heat.
 Want hot salsa?
-Sandia is your peeper.
+Sandia is your pepper.

 BARKER Extra HOT!
-Yes these are hotties but do not dismiss the flavor.
-Maybe The Sandia may have the most robust flavor of all Chiles.
+Yes, these are hotties but do not dismiss the flavor.
+The Sandia may have the most robust flavor of all Chiles.
 They get to about 6 to 7 inches.
 Great to use when you need the extra heat.
 Barkers love the New Mexican heat and growing conditions.
 Truly a New Mexican treasure.
-Still, need hotter?
+Still need hotter?
 Let them turn RED!